Bio (circa 2025)

 Long

 I am the recipient of an NSF Career Award, an IBM Innovation Award, a Google Faculty Research Award, an FSE Test of Time Award 2018, several ACM SigSoft Distinguished Paper Awards (FSE2006, ICSE2008, ICSE2012, ISSTA2013, ICSE2016), several best paper and distinguished artifacts awards (ESEM2011, IROS2016, ISSTA2017, ISSTA2020), mostly for empirically studying program analysis and software testing challenges, and developing automated techniques for addressing them.
-My current development and analysis work is focused on autonomous systems.
+My current development and analysis work is focused on safe autonomous systems.

 Avatar